muratkeremozcan/prod-ready-serverless/notes.md

 - Create package.json scripts to create the `openapi.yml` file and capture traffic with Optic.
 The local version with `--update` will update the openapi specification, similar to Jest snapshot update.
-The ci version without `--verify` will check whether the traffic captured in the e2e matches your current openapi specification, similar to checking Jest snapshots. `optic:lint` and `optic:diff` can easily run in PRs to lint the `openapi` spec and diff it against main.
+The ci version without `--verify` will check whether the traffic captured in the e2e matches your current openapi specification, similar to checking Jest snapshots.
+The recommended way really is`optic capture openapi.yml --server-override $baseUrl` in CI
+  `optic capture openapi.yml --server-override $baseUrl --update interactive` when local

+  `optic:lint` and `optic:diff` can easily run in PRs to lint the `openapi` spec and diff it against main.
 However, unless the spec has been updated, the diff will naturally not find any issues.

 ```json
 "optic:lint": "optic lint openapi.yml",